|January 30||Depart home.||Not included||Not included|

 February 8 - 13, Saturday - Thursday — Ndutu and Serengeti Plains!

 The great ungulate herds will be congregating on the plains at Ndutu.
 Photograph and observe the Wildebeest's amazingly successful reproductive strategy.
 The larger and denser the female herd, the better the calf's chances of avoiding detection.
 Some 80% to 90% of the calves are dropped during a three-week birth peak.
 The large female herds and the short calving season insure that most of the newborns are protected from pursuit.
 Short grasses, so favored by the Wildebeest with its broad muzzle and wide row of incisors, are the basis of the Serengeti ecosystem.
 It is a miracle that this ecosystem still exists.
 It is thanks to two or three people with the foresight to take measures to save it in its natural state, a true conservation success story.
 Doug calls the Serengeti the "glory of the Pleistocene" with so many species of mammals still surviving today.
 Wildebeest calving is a highlight this time of year, but Ndutu has other incredible attractions, including marshes, lakes, and beautiful acacia woodland.
-The cat population around Ndutu is one of the best in all the Serengeti, with Serval, African Wildcat, and even the possibility of Caracal, as well as Cheetah, Leopard, and Lion.
+The cat population around Ndutu is one of the best in all the Serengeti, with Serval, African Wild Cat, Cheetah, Leopard, and Lion.
+A family of Common Genets, also known as Small-spotted Genets, visits the lodge dining room in the evening.
 We will see many wildlife species, including fascinating birds, in this very rich wildlife area.
-A family of Common or Small-spotted Genets usually visits the lodge dining room late in the evening.
-Many Fischer's Lovebirds come in the morning to drink.
-Steinbuck, Grey-breasted Spurfowl, and Chestnut-banded Sand Plover are specialties of the Ndutu area.
+Many Fischer's Lovebirds come to the bird bath at the lodge.
+Steenbuck, Gray-breasted Francolin, and Chestnut-banded Plover are specialties of the Ndutu area.
 All species of animals exhibit fascinating behavior as they go about their daily survival strategies in the habitats that sustain them.

 While at Ndutu, we'll head for the plains at dawn to have breakfast on the Serengeti Plains, then return to our lodge for lunch and a break before heading out in the afternoon for more action.
 Sometimes wildlife walk onto the plains right in front of our camp between the lodge and the lake, so there is never a dull moment at Ndutu!
 One day we'll perhaps drive through the Ngorongoro Conservation Unit, over Serengeti short-grass plains, to Olduvai Gorge on the eastern boundary of the Serengeti Ecological Unit.
 This is where the Leakeys found the hominid remains Australopitchecus, Homo habilis, and Homo erectus, plus many other fossils.
 Some are exhibited in the small museum at Olduvai.
 Drive down to Bed 1 where Mary Leakey found the Australopithecine "Zinjanthropus."
 If you do a little searching on your own along a wash in Bed 1, you may find small fragments of bone fossils.
 On the day at Olduvai, we'll take a picnic lunch and game drive on the plains near Olduvai Gorge in fantastic habitat on the return to Ndutu.
 It will be an unforgettable six days at Ndutu.